Research Robots Humanoid Applications Industries Technology Contact

 What is Safety over EtherCAT (FSoE) and why use it?

-FSoE is a certified safety protocol that runs on the same wire as standard control data (Black Channel principle).
-It allows you to achieve safety levels up to SIL 3 / PLe without running separate yellow safety cables to every E-stop and scanner, saving significant weight and space inside mobile robots.
+FSoE is a certified safety protocol running on the same wire as control data (Black Channel principle).
+Reach SIL 3 / PLe safety without extra yellow cables to every E-stop or scanner—saving tons of weight and space in mobile robots.

 How does EtherCAT handle network topology changes?